jamesramsay100/one-word-book-club/summaries/The Lottery in Babylon.md

 The Lottery in Babylon

 ## Long summary
-The Babylonians had a lottery.
-It was a huge success.
-It became so successful that it was forced to add more "unlucky" numbers.
-This was considered a logical and symmetrical solution.
-The Lottery is a game of chance.
-The Company is an organization that controls the Lottery.
-The Company is a secret organization.
-The Company is a secret organization that controls the Lottery.
-The Company is a secret organization that controls the Lottery and is a secret organization.
-The Company is a secret organization that controls    The Company is the reason for everything, but it doesn't exist.
+The lottery is a metaphor for life, and the lottery in Babylon is a metaphor for the lottery in Babylon.
+The lottery is a game of chance that determines the fate of the people.
+The Lottery is a game of chance, but it is also a game of skill.
+The Lottery is a game of chance, but it is also a game of skill.  the lottery is a metaphor for the universe.
+The Company is a secret organization that controls the world.

 ## Short summary
-The Company is a secret organization that controls the Lottery and is a secret organization.
+The Lottery is a game of chance, but it is also a game of skill.

 ## One word summary